fickleDude/Diary-App/README.md

 # MEMENTO MORI
-Nowadays our brain is overloaded with information.
-It has to memorize new lecture you just saw and, at the same time, process multiple “urgent” news you read at lunch chit-chatting with your colleagues on the background, also keep in mind this fresh new project idea and, yeah, remind you to buy milk on your way home.<br />
+<p align="justify">Nowadays our brain is overloaded with information.
+It has to memorize new lecture you just saw and, at the same time, process multiple “urgent” news you read at lunch chit-chatting with your colleagues on the background, also keep in mind this fresh new project idea and, yeah, remind you to buy milk on your way home.<br /><br />
 This lifestyle is exhausting, but you could make it easier with Memento Mori.
 It is minimalistic android app that allows you take notes, set priority to it and create reminders.
-Therefore, keep your mind clear and stay organized with this cute note app.
+Therefore, keep your mind clear and stay organized with this cute note app.</p>

 ### UI
 register page&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;login page&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;main page<br />
 <img src='https://github.com/fickleDude/Diary-App/assets/98343371/8e77ccdb-0e41-4c26-a83f-ea783d3ec0f9' width='260' height='520'>